 Sita was chaste, extremely pious and she was a Tapaswini.
 In the absence of other wealth, her Tapasya was her wealth and that scorched Agni himself.

 (This is clearly mentioned by Maharishi Valmiki in Ramayana).

 Many people don’t know that Tapasya was needed for Sita to come unscathed.
 Mere chastity would have meant her saree and mangalsutra (around her hand, wrist, as was the custom then) were unburnt.

 Note-This is not the last occasion Agni shivered in front of tapasya.
 Samvarta threatened to burn Agni in marutta’s yagnya.
 Agni trembled like a leaf in a tempest.
 He admitted that he was nothing in front of the power of brahmacharya possessed by Samvarta, a tapodhana.

-When Sita was separated from Rama, he became a complete mess (threatened to destroy an entire river [Godavari] if it didn’t tell him who abducted his wife, cried several nights and on occasions even during daylight, stopped eating until he found her again, etc.) Heck, he literally walked, bare foot, from central India all the way to the tip of southern India, a distance of 1,025 miles apprx, crossed the sea, waged war with her abductor’s kingdom, and defeated that King, all for her*.
-Serials have always failed to portray the deep and serene love that existed between Sri Rama and Devi Sita Devi Sita was not a mere pawn Till now most of the people bash Sri Rama based on this type of portryal, Sri Rama was deeply in love with her, their relationship was not a mere “nodding to whatever Swami says”
+When Sita was separated from Rama, he became a complete mess (threatened to destroy an entire river [Godavari] if it didn’t tell him who abducted his wife, cried several nights and on occasions even during daylight, stopped eating until he found her again, etc.) Heck, he literally walked, barefoot, from central India all the way to the tip of southern India, a distance of 1,025 miles apprx, crossed the sea, waged war with her abductor’s kingdom, and defeated that King, all for her*.
+Serials have always failed to portray the deep and serene love that existed between Sri Rama and Devi Sita was not a mere pawn Till now most of the people bash Sri Rama based on this type of portrayal, Sri Rama was deeply in love with her, their relationship was not a mere “nodding to whatever Swami says”

 Sita and Rama were like friends, they used to talk a lot, their love involved constant communication.